Comparison of Post-Incident Support Plans

 How solvent is the Network?

 It all starts with a phone call, telling us that you have been involved in an incident and need immediate assistance.
-Since we do not at that time know the particulars of the incident, on your word alone and upon request from you or your attorney we will forward up to $10,000 to the attorney of your choice to start your legal representation.
+Since at the time of your call we do not know the particulars of the incident, on your word alone and upon request from you or your attorney we will forward up to $25,000 to the attorney of your choice to start your legal representation.
 If you don’t yet have an attorney, we will get to work immediately and help you find one.

-The Network will pay a bail bond agent up to $25,000 to post bail on behalf of a member who has used force in self defense.
-If the bail agent requires additional resources or collateral, the member will be need to provide collateral or funds if the amount required to post bail exceeds $25,000.
-In addition, the member and his or her attorney must provide facts of the case to show the Network that their use of force had cognizable elements of self defense.
+The Network will pay a bail bond agent up to $25,000 to post bail on behalf of a member who has used force in self defense, which typically would cover a $250,000 bond.
+The member and his or her attorney must provide facts of the case to show the Network that their use of force had cognizable elements of self defense.

-After the initial fee deposit and the bail assistance, if you are charged with a crime and additional money is needed to pay the costs for your legal defense, then the Network will look at the facts of the case as provided to us by your attorney.
-We view these facts in the light most favorable to the member, of course, and if there is a reasonable self-defense component to the incident, then we will grant additional money to fund that member’s legal defense.
-That amount of money is subject to the attorney’s estimate of the cost of the legal defense because each case is different, and, of course, funding is predicated upon how much money we have in the Legal Defense Fund.
+After the initial fee deposit and the bail assistance, if you are charged with a crime and additional money is needed to pay for your legal defense, then the Network will ask your attorney for the facts of the case.
+We view these facts in the light most favorable to the member, of course, and if there is a reasonable self-defense component to the incident, then we grant additional money to fund that member’s legal defense.
+That amount of money is subject to the attorney’s estimate of the cost of the legal defense because each case is different.

 How much will you pay for legal defense of a member?